The 516th film I have seen in theaters…

 2. Battle for Endor

 I still place the two “Star Wars stories” at 6 and 7.
-Rise may…lol… rise over time and repeated viewings, but this is where we are on release day.
+Rise may…lol… rise over time and repeated viewings, but this is where we are.